The Stranger (1973 film)

-The Stranger is a 1973 made-for-television film pilot for a new television series, but it was never picked up by a network.
-It was directed by Lee H. Katzin.
+The Stranger is a 1973 science fiction television pilot directed by Lee H. Katzin, and starring Glenn Corbett and Cameron Mitchell.

-Film Ventures International, an independent film production and distribution company, re-issued The Stranger to syndication under the title Stranded in Space.
-As with other films re-released under the FVI banner, The Strangers new opening credits featured footage from an entirely unrelated film, in this case the 1983 low-budget science fiction film Prisoners of the Lost Universe.
+Independent film production and distribution company Film Ventures International re-issued The Stranger to syndication under the title Stranded in Space.
+As with other films re-released under FVI, The Strangers new opening credits featured footage from an entirely unrelated film, in this case the 1983 low-budget science fiction film Prisoners of the Lost Universe.

 Plot

 While on a space mission, NASA astronaut Neil Stryker (Glenn Corbett) crashes and is hospitalized in quarantine for a long period of time.
 He is uninjured, although his two fellow astronauts were apparently killed in the crash.